prince62058/Servidorr/replit.md

 ## Recent Updates

+**July 11, 2025 - Migration Completion & Video Hero Section:**
+- Successfully migrated project from Replit Agent to Replit environment
+- Removed "Book Your Services" section from homepage as requested
+- Added autoplay hero video background with professional service content
+- Integrated video overlay and responsive styling for all devices
+- All packages properly installed and server running on port 5000
+- Complete migration checklist completed with all items verified

 **July 10, 2025 - Multi-Page Architecture & Real-time Booking Implementation:**
 - Transformed from single-page to multi-page architecture with separate pages for booking, services, profile, and orders
 - Created complete real-time booking system with 3-step process (service selection, date/time, payment)